 As an organization, USA Gymnastics seems hugely at fault for failing to protect gymnasts from Nassar.
 But as for forming the culture of gymnastics, two individual names come to mind: Bela and Marta Karolyi, celebrated coaches who’ve been prominent in the sport for decades.
 While many of the last 30 years’ star gymnasts have had individual coaches, nearly all of them spent time training at the Karolyis’ Texas ranch.

 Being invited to the ranch was a privilege; it meant you were chosen, that the all-knowing couple recognized your skill or your potential.
 In operation since the 1980s, Karolyi Ranch has been part of the Olympic team-selection process since 1999.
 Rumors have swirled about the intense atmosphere, about strict diets, bodily scrutiny, and harsh coaching tactics.
 In her 2012 memoir, Dominique Moceanu — 14 when she was coached by the Karolyis at the 1996 Olympics — described training for hours without air-conditioning or food.
-No parents were allowed on the ranch, where cell-phone service is said to be spotty, and Larry Nassar was reportedly allowed to treat gymnasts unsupervised, in their ranch dorm rooms.
+No parents were allowed on the ranch, where cell-phone service is said to be spotty, and Larry Nassar was reportedly permitted to treat gymnasts unsupervised, in their ranch dorm rooms.

 Last month, Simone Biles tweeted she was abused by Larry Nassar, indicating the abuse occurred at the ranch.
 (The Karolyis have denied knowing anything about Nassar’s abuse prior to his dismissal from USA Gymnastics in 2015.)
 Three days later, USA Gymnastics announced that Karolyi Ranch — which is currently being investigated by the state of Texas for alleged sexual abuse — would no longer host training camps, canceling one that had been scheduled for the following week.